60.4.17 Opposition to Protection

 4.17.2 Process

 It is possible to oppose extension of protection to an IRDA.
-As with national applications, a notice of intention to oppose should be filed within 2 months from the date on which acceptance is advertised in the Australian Official Journal of Trade Marks.
+As with national applications, a notice of intention to oppose should be filed within 2 months from the date on which acceptance is published in accordance with the regulations.
 This is followed one month later by a statement of grounds and particulars.
 Together, the two documents comprise the notice of opposition.

 For oppositions commenced before 15 April 2013, a notice of opposition was not a two-part document and there was no requirement for the holder to file a notice of intention to defend.